What is CS 320 about?

 Do I have to attend class?

-Attendance is mandatory.
+Yes, your participation in class enhances your learning experience and that of your peers.
 Conceptual material will be presented in lecture, project work will take place in discussion.
 Much project work will be done outside of class.

 How is the course structured?